nes211/moviehelper/README.md

 Solution:
 <div class="wrap-text">
     Check if all required dependencies are installed and configured correctly.
-    Verify that the database connection settings in application.properties are accurate.
+    Verify that the security api Token in application.properties are accurate.
     Review the application logs for detailed error messages to pinpoint the issue.
 </div>